leodyversemilla07/agri-bantay-presyo/README.md

 This is a monorepo containing both backend and frontend code:

-- `backend/` - FastAPI application with scraping, API, and database logic
+- `backend/` - FastAPI application with scraping logic, AI integration, and database models.
-- `frontend/` - Next.js dashboard application
+- `frontend/` - Next.js application with `analytics`, `markets`, and `overview` pages.
-- `docs/` - Project documentation, requirements, and architecture
+- `docs/` - Project documentation, requirements, and architecture.

 ## Getting Started